latest nhpb_banner 1__compressed2

 Free food, meals, and feeding programs.
 In addition to a free noontime meal, families or individuals can receive a couple bags of groceries once per month.
 Food offered includes frozen foods such as hamburger, cereal, peanut butter, soups, pasta, sauces, tuna, or juice.

-Rent, heating, and utility bill assistance is offered until funds run out.
+Rent money from the Salvation Army utility bill assistance is offered until funds run out.
 The Brown County Salvation Army offers support in a number of ways.
 Families or individuals can receive cash assistance to help avoid eviction, disconnection of your utilities, or receive funds to pay for housing costs.
 Grants can cover first month’s rent or deposits when moving out of a shelter.
 The Salvation Army may assist in other ways, and can offer additional sources of rental help.

 Heating bill help is a focus in the fall, winter, and spring.
 The Salvation Army in Brown County helps the poor, elderly, and disabled (among others) keep their heat and electric on.
 To this end, they help with everything from negotiating payment plans to helping households get their heat turned back on.